 Even without 19th century science pointing it out, there are obvious similarities between a sneeze and an orgasm.
 The French call the orgasm la petite mort, which means “the little death” because it’s as if you lose consciousness and agency over your body for a few brief seconds.
 The reason people started saying “God bless you” after a sneeze comes from the old belief that every time your body convulsed and expelled you lost a part of your soul and it needed to be blessed before it dissolved into the ether (to bring the idea full circle, this concept seems to have been a Christianization of the ancient Greek tradition of saying “Jupiter blesses you” after a sneeze because — as was mentioned earlier saw earlier — sneezes were seen as positive omens from the gods).

 “When we think about sneezing, it’s almost orgasmic in its quality,” Dr. Hirsch added in his NBC News feature.
 “By giving in to it, you’re experiencing the positive pleasures of a nasal orgasm.
 So if someone is more sexually repressed, they may withhold it.
 But if they’re hedonistically-oriented and like pleasure, they may sneeze loudly and strongly.”

 In the same way a belch or a fart, though rude, announces to the room that one is man who is unashamed of his appetites, so may a loud, rattling sneeze subtly, almost unconsciously, identify someone as a lusty hedonist.
-Women have long been taught to repress sexual desire, while men are groomed since puberty to nakedly, brazenly hunt for it and brag about it as much as humanly possible.
+Women have long been taught to repress sexual desire, while men are often conditioned from puberty to nakedly, brazenly hunt for it and brag about it as much as humanly possible.
 Trumpet it, if you will.

 Imagine that.
 Centuries of antiquated gender norms, sociological mind-washing, pagan superstition, and one-dimensional masculinity — all expressed in a simple ah-choo.
 Now go get a tissue.